Polygons and PolyhedraQuadrilaterals

 Now pick four points, anywhere in the grey box on the left.
 We can connect all of them to form a quadrilateral.

 But why is that the case?
 Why should the result for any quadrilateral always end up being a parallelogram?
-To help us explain, we need to draw one of the diagonals of the original quadrilateral.
+To help us explain, we need to draw one of the A diagonal of a polygon is a line segment that connects two vertices that are not next to each other.

 We can do exactly the same with the second diagonal of the quadrilateral, to show that both pairs of opposite sides are parallel.
-And this is all we need to prove that the inner quadrilateral is a parallelogram.
+And this is all we need to prove that the inner quadrilateral is a A parallelogram is a quadrilateral in which both pairs of opposite sides are parallel.

 Parallelograms